Independent clinical studies

 We only support proposals that have a legitimate scientific purpose.
 The decision to support a study proposal is based on the importance of the research objectives to medical science and patient care, the scientific rationale for the proposed methodology, and the ability of the study sponsor to deliver a high-quality ethical study.

 We do not support studies in order to reward healthcare professionals for using, purchasing, recommending, or prescribing GSK products or to persuade them to do so by supporting the proposed research.
-For more our approach to working with healthcare professionals on research, read Collaborating on clinical trials and research.
+For more our approach to working with healthcare professionals on research, read engaging with healthcare professionals.

 We have an online system that enables researchers to create an account and submit study proposals.
 This site has been created to facilitate more timely reviews and decisions, and to allow users to follow the progress of their submission.